jphein/anyka3918-gc1084-camera/README.md

 ## What's working?
 * Video
 * Sound
-* PTZ - Pan and Tilt
+* PTZ - Pan and Tilt (Oly from the webui.
+Haven't figured this out from Home Assistant yet)
 * Wifi

 I got my camera from temu: https://share.temu.com/A5qeTOEZVbA Price is in the $3 to $8 range.